WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 25th October 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-We will start of with some more coding using the *Rapid Router* game, starting this week at level 29, where we introduce *Conditional* Repeat loops.
+We will start of with some more coding using the *Rapid Router* game, exploring more and more complicated versions of the *if* block, with level 42 being especialy tricky.
 The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note:*** you need a Code for Life login to access levels above 29.
 If you do not have a login please follow the instructions [below](#Code-for-Life-account) to make one.

 In Scratch we will code a game called *Boat Race*.
 The instructions for the game are [here](https://projects.raspberrypi.org/en/projects/boat-race).
 If you want to share your project with the Code Club your Scratch account needs to be *confirmed*.
 Instructions for doing this are [here](https://scratch.mit.edu/faq/#accounts) in the section *How do I confirm my account?*